Cameron1Cruz/cameron1cruz.github.io/_posts/2024-05-18-what-happens-when-you-google-something.md

 > The verb "Google" was added to the Oxford English Dictionary on June 15, 2006.

 But what really happens when we Google something?
-What is actually going on behind the scenes of your computer?
+What's actually going on behind the scenes of your computer?
 Is Google the internet?

 ### The Internet